-Caster Semenya accused IAAF president Sebastian Coe of opening “old wounds” in an interview in an Australian newspaper, where he said the two-time Olympic 800-meter champion and other female athletes with high levels of naturally occurring testosterone were a threat to fairness in women’s sport.
+Caster Semenya accused IAAF president Sebastian Coe of opening “old wounds” in an Australian newspaper interview, where he said the two-time Olympic 800-meter champion and other female athletes with high levels of naturally occurring testosterone were a threat to “the sanctity of fair competition.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports